 identify a bug, the log output would be very helpful in correcting it.

-Program setup instructions are found by clicking Help ->
+Program setup instructions are found by clicking the Help ->

 If you have any questions, comments, or bugs to report, please email me

 You may download, copy, and use this software as you wish.
 I provide

 no warranty whatsoever and you accept all risk of use up to and